ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

+### Bug Fixes for 0.17.b34

+Fix for problem saving and loading project options.

 ### Enhancement for 0.17.b33

 Drag and Drop of UI Elements from the RibbonBar is now supported.
 This allows you to place your UI pieces